-Jim Beglin 2022- Net Worth, Wife, Clubs, Current Job and more
+Jim Beglin 2023- Net Worth, Wife, Clubs, Current Job and more

 |Social Media

-Jim Beglin Net Worth and Salary
+Jim Beglin’s Net Worth and Salary

 The former Irish defender is estimated to have a net worth of around $1.5 million as reported by Allfamousbirthday.
-The co-commentator’s salary details are not available at the moment but it is sure that as he is one of the well-known commentators in media and he wouldn’t be earning less.
+The co-commentator’s salary details are not available at the moment but it is sure that as he is one of the well-known commentators in the media and he wouldn’t be earning less.

 Jim Beglin Club Career

 Beglin started his footballing career by joining Shamrock Rovers in 1980.
 Then he was signed by Liverpool to their reserve team in 1983 and after a year and a half, he was promoted to the first team of Liverpool.
-He debuted against Southampton in the Left-Midfield position which resulted in a 1-1 draw.
-He went on to win the League championship and FA cup with Liverpool.
+He debuted against Southampton in the Left-Midfield position, resulting in a 1-1 draw.
+He went on to win the League Championship and FA Cup with Liverpool.

-With 98 appearances for Liverpool FC and with over six years Jim Beglin’s time in Liverpool came to an end as he was sold to Leed United on a free transfer.
+With 98 appearances for Liverpool FC and over six years, Jim Beglin’s time in Liverpool came to an end as he was sold to Leed United on a free transfer.
 He didn’t play a single league game in both the 87/88 and 88/89 seasons.
 He was loaned out to Blackburn and Plymouth later.
 Jim was forced to retire due to his recurred knee injury at the early age of 27.
 He represented the Republic of Ireland 15 times.

 Jim Beglin Media Job and Career

 The bond between football and Jim Beglin didn’t stop despite facing the trauma of retiring at an early age.
 He chose to stay on the football field not as a player but as a co-commentator.
-Jim currently works as a co-commentator for BT Sport, Premier League Productions and CBS Sports and also on ITV for Granada Television previously.
-He commentated on FIFA 14 World Cup and FIFA 18 World Cup in RTC.
+Jim currently works as a co-commentator for BT Sport, Premier League Productions, and CBS Sports and also on ITV for Granada Television.
+He commentated on the FIFA 14 World Cup and FIFA 18 World Cup in RTC.

-He also has co-commented for PES(Pro Evolution Soccer) game series since PES11 alongside Jon Champion and later Peter Drury.
-In January 2022 Jim Beglin called Etihad, ‘Emptyhad’ and he apologised for it later due to leading controversies and also apologized when he called Angel Di Maria “Latino temperament” following his red card in 2021.
+He also has co-commented for the PES(Pro Evolution Soccer) game series since PES11 alongside Jon Champion and later Peter Drury.
+In January 2022 Jim Beglin called Etihad, ‘Emptyhad’ and he apologized for it later due to leading controversies and also apologized when he called Angel Di Maria “Latino temperament” following his red card in 2021.

 Jim Beglin Family